Gravity boots allow you to hang from a pull-up bar upside down. The boots are also called inversion boots because the body is in an inverted position.

 Sadly, the fad died.
 The boots are not a useless fitness gadget.
 Using gravity boots is more effective than most exercises done in a gym.
 The lack of use is likely that they are intimidating to those who have not used them.

 Most people haven’t hung upside down since they were kids.
-Using gravity boots is exercise suited for progression.
+Using gravity boots is an exercise suited for progression.
 When unweighted reps become easy, additional weight can be added by holding a dumbbell.

 There is no limit to the progression of gravity boot crunches.
 The exercise belongs in a class of its own when compared to conventional ab exercises such as regular sit-ups and crunches.